iNavFlight/inav/docs/SBUS2_Telemetry.md

 # Futaba SBUS2 Telemetry

 Basic experimental support for SBUS2 telemetry has been added to INAV 8.0.0.
 Currently it is limited to F7 and H7 mcus only.
-The main reason it is limited to those MCUs is due to it requiring an inverted UART signal, and the SBUS pads in F405 usually are not bi-directional.
+The main reason it is limited to those MCUs is due to the requirement for an inverted UART signal and the SBUS pads in F405 usually are not bi-directional.

 The basic sensors have been tested with a Futaba T16IZ running software version 6.0E.

-An alternative to using INAV's SBUS2 support is to use SBS-01ML MAVlink Telemetry Drone Sensor instead. (not tested)
+An alternative to using INAV's SBUS2 support is to use SBS-01ML MAVlink Telemetry Drone Sensor instead. (not tested and not supported with older futaba radios, including my 16IZ).

 # Wiring
 The SBUS2 signal should be connected to the TX PIN, not the RX PIN, like on a traditional SBUS setup.